donejs/donejs/tutorials/organizing.md

 add specific functionality around listing and editing videos (such as a thumbnail editor).

 This is application specific functionality and belongs in the application folder.
-We'll encapsulate it in a controller for each type:
+We'll encapsulate it in a controller [can.Control] for each type:

     \cms
       \articles - the articles tab